codio/site/source/docs/boxes/box-parts.html.md

 If you take a look inside that folder, you will find everything you are likely to need.
 Configuration files, for example, live in

 	~/.parts/etc

-###Updates to the Box Parts Repository
-We are continuously updating Box Parts.
-If we update something after you have created your Project, then the repository will need to be updated to get these changes onto your Box.

-This is very easily done with `parts update`.

-Regardless of whether we have added a brand new Box Part or we have modified an existing one, you should run `parts update` and then `parts install <partname>`.